Mary, Queen of Scots: Life in France

 With her marriage agreement in place, five-year-old Mary was sent to France to spend the next thirteen years at the French court.
 The French fleet sent by Henry II, commanded by Nicolas de Villegagnon, sailed with Mary from Dumbarton on 7 August 1548 and arrived a week or more later at Roscoff or Saint-Pol-de-Léon in Brittany.

 Mary was accompanied by her own court including two illegitimate half-brothers, and the "four Marys" (four girls her own age, all named Mary), who were the daughters of some of the noblest families in Scotland: Beaton, Seton, Fleming, and Livingston.
 Janet, Lady Fleming, who was Mary Fleming's mother and James V's half-sister, was appointed governess.
 When Lady Fleming left France in 1551, she was succeeded by a French governess, Françoise de Paroy.

 Vivacious, beautiful, and clever (according to contemporary accounts), Mary had a promising childhood.
-At the French court, she was a favourite with everyone, except Henry II's wife Catherine de' Medici.
+At the French court, she was a favourite with many people, except Henry II's wife Catherine de' Medici.
 Mary learned to play lute and virginals, was competent in prose, poetry, horsemanship, falconry, and needlework, and was taught French, Italian, Latin, Spanish, and Greek, in addition to her native Scots.
+Jehan Paulle, a balladin, taught her to dance.
 Her future sister-in-law, Elisabeth of Valois, became a close friend of whom Mary "retained nostalgic memories in later life".
 Mary's maternal grandmother, Antoinette de Bourbon, was another strong influence on her childhood and acted as one of her principal advisors.

 Portraits of Mary show that she had a small, oval-shaped head, a long, graceful neck, bright auburn hair, hazel-brown eyes, under heavy lowered eyelids and finely arched brows, smooth pale skin, a high forehead, and regular, firm features.
 She was considered a pretty child and later, as a woman, strikingly attractive.
 At some point in her infancy or childhood, she caught smallpox, but it did not mark her features.

-Mary was eloquent, and especially tall by 16th-century standards (she attained an adult height of 5 feet 11 inches or 1.80 m); while Henry II's son and heir, Francis, stuttered and was unusually short.
+Mary was eloquent, and especially tall by 16th-century standards (she attained an adult height of 5 feet 11 inches or 1.80 m), while Henry II's son and heir, Francis, stuttered and was unusually short.
 Henry commented: "from the very first day they met, my son and she got on as well together as if they had known each other for a long time".
 On 4 April 1558, Mary signed a secret agreement bequeathing Scotland and her claim to England to the French crown if she died without issue.
 Twenty days later, she married the Dauphin at Notre Dame de Paris, and he became king consort of Scotland.